 - What happens when a Commanding Officer’s role changes or someone else takes on that role?

-- What access rights will Battalion and Regimental Commanders have as the programme roles out?
+- What access rights will Battalion and Regimental Commanders have as the program roles out?

 - Who can access member’s data?